HiddenTrail/rf_advanced/exercises/01_if_else_structure.md

 ## Exercise 1
 **Objective:** Learn Robot Frameworks IF/ELSE structure.

-Write a Robot Framework test case that logs into https://www.saucedemo.com/ using credentials based on user type (standard or locked).
-If the user type is "standard", use the credentials (standard_user, secret_sauce).
-If the user type is "locked", use the credentials (locked_out_user, secret_sauce).
+Write a Robot Framework test case that logs into https://www.saucedemo.com/ and verifies the price of a given inventory item based on its name.
+If the product name is "Sauce Labs Bike Light", verify that the price is "$9.99".
+If the product name is not provided or different, log a warning message.